AlvarLegaz/Suricata_Tuto/README.md

 # Suricata Totorial
-Totorial to configurate and deploy the Suricata IDS
+Tutorial to configurate and deploy the Suricata IDS

 ## Introduction